 You can generally complete parts of the program abroad, either in the form of a semester abroad or internships.
 A stay abroad can easily be integrated into the program, though we recommend that you pursue this option in the third semester.
 You are, however, not required to complete a stay abroad.

-General information regarding stays abroad can be obtained from the TU Berlin International Office (study abroad) and from the Career Service (internships abroad).
-For details of subject-specific cooperative projects and general support with studying abroad, please contact the Faculty of Electrical Engineering and Computer Science.
+For details of subject-specific cooperative projects and general support concerning studying abroad, please contact the Faculty of Electrical Engineering and Computer Science studying abroad section (currently in German).
 Staff are available to help you prepare for your stay abroad as well as provide support during your time abroad.

 The specialized knowledge you possess as a graduate of the program enables you to contribute to the development of research in this area.
 This also includes developing an understanding of how your field relates to other scientific disciplines, the capacity to take account of issues of diversity, both in the development of automotive components and in the overall development process, as well as the ability to consider the implications of the application of research.